-WANETTA T. LITTLE SCHOLARSHIP The purpose of this scholarship is to provide tuition assistance for any student with a strong academic record.
+WANETTA T. LITTLE SCHOLARSHIP

+The purpose of this scholarship is to provide tuition assistance for any student with a strong academic record.
 The recipient shall display strong Christian character.
 Priority of this scholarship is given first to members of the Novesta Church of Christ.
 This scholarship was initiated by Keith Little in memory of his wife, Wanetta.

 The following grants and scholarships are funded directly by Great Lakes Christian College.
-Each scholarship has requirements which must be met to receive them.
+Each scholarship has particular requirements which must be met by students accepted for admission.
 No combination of these scholarships can exceed the cost of tuition in a given semester.